rentzsch/lich/README.markdown

 	key_value           ::=  data_element element
 	size                ::=  [0-9]{1,20}

+### Implementation Notes

+Lich should be able to be implemented in any practical language.
+Contributions welcome.

+LichCocoa (in the `cocoa/` directory) is an implementation of Lich in Objective-C for Cocoa.
+It should work on both Mac and iOS.
+It can encode and decode NSData, NSArray and NSDictionaries to Lich and back.

+Expected-valid and expected-invalid encoding and decoding examples reside in `loch-tests.json`.
+Run `rake` in Lich's project directory to build `TestLichCocoa`, a helper tool, and run through the test examples.

 ### Canonical Format

 Lich is a straight-forward data format with little leeway, but if you need to generate a canonical stream for crypto purposes, there's one additional generation rule: